 Instructions

 - First, prepare your choice of vegetables and bread for dunking.
-You can choose whatever you prefer, cut into slices ready to serve.
+You can choose whatever you prefer (see note 1).

 Notes